Huckleberry Trail: Route description

 The Huckleberry Trail consists of three segments.
 The original portion of the Huckleberry Trail runs between downtown Blacksburg and Christiansburg.
 Once the original section was completed, the trail was expanded and now consists of the original portion and two additional segments known as Huckleberry North and Huckleberry South.
 Together, the three segments are almost 15 miles (24 km) in length.

 The original Huckleberry Trail starts in downtown Blacksburg on Draper Road at the Montgomery-Floyd Regional Library.
 The trail heads south, crossing Southgate Drive, and continuing until it reaches the edge of the Virginia Tech Montgomery Executive Airport.
 From there, the trail heads north back to Southgate Drive and the Virginia Tech campus, then runs southwest through an underpass to a traffic circle at Route 460.

 From the traffic circle west of Route 460, the main Huckleberry Trail parallels Route 460 and runs southeast to the Slate Branch of Stroubles Creek, then follows Slate Branch south to the unincorporated community of Merrimac.
 The trail crosses Merrimac Road and passes through the Coal Mining Heritage Park.
-Continuing south, it crosses over the Norfolk Southern Railway on a bridge, enters a road cut, and passes behind the New River Valley Mall.
+Continuing south, it crosses over the Norfolk Southern Railway operated railway owned by the Virginia Passenger Railway Authority, enters a road cut, and passes behind the New River Valley Mall.
 It crosses Peppers Ferry Road on the Renva Knowles Bridge and continues along Cambria Street and North Franklin Street to the Christiansburg Recreation Center.

 Before the terminus at the Christiansburg Recreation Center, at the intersection of Providence Boulevard, a one-mile segment heads south towards the Christiansburg High School.
 This segment is identified as "Huckleberry South."

 From the traffic circle west of Route 460, Huckleberry North heads northeast through the Hethwood neighborhood, crosses Prices Fork Road, and then continues north to Glade Road.
 North of Glade Road, it enters Heritage Community Park, which is a former farm.
 Paths through the park connect the Huckleberry Trail to Gateway Trail and the George Washington Jefferson National Forest.